IaKee/INF01108-ARQ1/README.md

-# ARQ1 - Assembly Programming for Ramses and César Processors
+# INF01108 - ARQ1 - Assembly Programs for Ramses, César, and Intel 8086

-This repository contains programs that I developed during my studies in the course of Computer Engineering at UFRGS, specifically in the discipline of Computer Architecture 1 (INF01108) taught by Professor Renato Perez Ribas.
+This repository contains programs developed in Assembly Language for the Ramses and César educational processors, as well as the Intel 8086 architecture.
+These programs were developed as part of the course "INF01108 - Computer Architecture 1" at the Federal University of Rio Grande do Sul (UFRGS), taught by Professor Renato Perez Ribas.

-The programs were written in assembly language for the Ramses and César processors, which are didactic processors used in the discipline.
-They were designed to illustrate concepts and techniques related to computer organization, such as memory addressing modes, arithmetic and logic operations, and control flow.
+The Ramses and César processors were used in practical laboratory activities to learn about the fundamental concepts of computer architecture, while the Intel 8086 programs were developed as a final project for the course.
+The programs cover a variety of topics, including arithmetic and logical operations, control structures, and memory management.

-The repository is organized into subdirectories, each containing programs related to a specific topic covered in the discipline.
-The code is well-commented and documented, making it easy to understand and modify.

-By sharing this repository, I hope to contribute to the learning and development of other students interested in computer architecture and assembly programming.

-Feel free to clone, study, modify, and use the programs in this repository, under the terms of the MIT License.
+All programs are organized in their respective directories, along with a README file that provides a brief description of each program and instructions on how to assemble and run them.
+The programs were developed using the NASM assembler, and some of them require additional tools such as the DOSBox emulator.

+This repository serves as a collection of my work throughout the course and as a resource for anyone interested in learning Assembly Language programming.
+Contributions and feedback are always welcome!